Trump and Kim Just Met for a Second Time. Here's What They Said

 He reiterated that he and the leader of the reclusive state have a “great relationship,” but when asked if he would be backing down from pursuing complete denuclearization of North Korea, he simply said, “No,” and left it at that.

-Kim smiled and made a single brief statement, which his interpreter repeated in English: “We have been able to overcome all the obstacles and here we are today.”
+“I think your country has tremendous economic potential.
+Unbelievable.
+Unlimited,” Trump continued: “I think you will have a tremendous future with your country, you’re a great leader.
+And I look forward to watching it happen and helping it to happen, and we will help it to happen.”

 The two leaders are now expected to talk face-to-face for 20 minutes with only their interpreters present.
-Afterward, they will have a social dinner, each accompanied by two senior aides.
+“Our relationship is a very special relationship,” Trump said later as they sat for dinner, each of them accompanied by two senior aides.

 Formal talks over North Korea’s nuclear weapons program are scheduled for tomorrow.